Mount Magnet

 After visiting London Bridge in Sandstone, our camping team had to make a decision of where to go next.
 Stopping the car for a few minutes at the junction we tossed pros and cons of heading straight across on the dirt road to our next camping spot or spending a bit more time exploring the area (potentially arriving in the dark to our next destination).
 We reached an agreement and decided to drive to Mt Magnet, where we could also pump diesel and stock up on fresh produce, which was so low at that moment, that we had to ration the fruits, dividing one apple and one pear between 7 people for breakfast.

-Mount Magnet was named after local magnetic rock, which in turn was named by Explorer Robert Austin in 1854 who predicted this to be the one of the finest goldfields in the world.
+Mount Magnet was named after a local magnetic rock.
+The rock, in turn, got its name from Explorer Robert Austin in 1854.
+He predicted this to be the one of the finest goldfields in the world.
 His predictions came true nearly 40 years later.
-Located 573km NE of Perth and with the current population of around 500 people, Mount Magnet is the longest goldmining centre in Western Australia and the digging still goes on.

 The Granites near Mt Magnet.
 Photo by Marina Klochkova